sbb-design-systems/lyne-components/docs/VISION.md

 ## What _Lyne_ does

-The _Lyne Design System_ not only enables an optimized collaboration and integration workflow between the Lyne team and consumers of _Lyne Design System_ but also accelerates the creation and development process (time to market) in a sustainable, maintainable, and long term committed fashion.
+The _Lyne Design System_ not only enables an optimized collaboration and integration workflow between the Lyne team and consumers of _Lyne Design System_ but also accelerates the creation and development process (time to market) in a sustainable, maintainable, and long-term committed fashion.

 ## _Lyne_'s advantages and the resulting (→) chances